DusterTheFirst/ecs-notes/src/index.md

 This is a bunch of notes taken from the classes if you want to read through them again

-There is a sidebar that is on the right or accessible using the top right button in the header
+There is a sidebar that is on the left or accessible using the top left button in the header

 All notes are written by Zachary Kohnen, the Student Assistant for Orange block, so all of the dates